Physics-Informed Neural Nets for Control of Dynamical Systems: Introduction

-With those limitations in mind, this work presnts a new framework called \textit{Physics-Informed Neural Nets-based Control} (PINC), which proposes a novel PINN-based architecture that is amenable to control problems.
+With those limitations in mind, this work presents a new framework called \textit{Physics-Informed Neural Nets for Control} (PINC), which proposes a novel PINN-based architecture that is amenable to control problems.
 In particular: \begin{itemize} \item[(i)] our PINN-based architecture, called hereafter PINC net, is augmented with extra inputs such as the initial state of the system and control input, in addition to the continuous-time $t$.
-This augmentation is inspired by the multiple shooting and collocation methods \cite{Biegler:SIAM:2010}, which are numerical methods for solving boundary value problems in ODEs, which split the time horizon over which a solution is sought into several smaller intervals (shooting intervals).
-In our new proposal, a single network learns the ODE solution conditioned on the initial state and the given control input over the smaller shooting interval. \item[(ii)] this innovation allows solving the long-range time interval problems inherent to conventional PINNs, which consists of a degradation of the network's response for large input of the time $t$.
-This is related to the maximum value allowed for $t$, which is fixed at training time.
+This augmentation is inspired by the multiple shooting and collocation methods \citep{Biegler:SIAM:2010}, which are numerical methods for solving boundary value problems in ODEs, which split the time horizon over which a solution is sought into several shorter intervals (shooting intervals).
+In our proposal, a single network learns the ODE solution conditioned on the initial state and the given control input over the shorter interval. \item[(ii)] this innovation allows enhancing the simulation capabilities of conventional PINNs, which can not correctly sustain a simulation beyond the time interval that was fixed during network training.
+This degradation of the network prediction is related to the maximum value allowed for $t$, which is fixed at training time.
 On the other hand, our proposed PINC network can run for an indefinite time horizon as long as it is necessary, without significant deterioration of network prediction.
 This is achieved by chaining the network prediction in a self-feedback mode, by setting the initial state (input) of the next interval $k$ to the last predicted state (network output) of the previous interval $k-1$.
-The work in \cite{Meng2020} also intends to solve this problem, but it requires many individual PINNs to be independently trained and \cite{Meng2020} is also not ready for control applications.
+The work in \cite{Meng2020} also intends to solve this problem, but it requires many individual PINNs to be independently trained and, besides, is not ready for control applications.

-\item[(iii)] finally, the particular structure of PINC makes physics-informed nets amenable to MPC applications, which is the first work in the literature to tackle this as far as the authors know.
+\item[(iii)] the particular structure of PINC makes physics-informed nets \eaa{in continuous time} amenable to MPC applications, which is the first work in the literature to tackle this as far as the authors know.

+\item[(iv)] \eaa{finally, the real-time requirements for simulation of differential equations, in particular for MPC applications, are better satisfied with PINC than traditional numerical simulation methods, since the inference of an already trained PINC network can replace a numerical solution method at each timestep of the prediction horizon in MPC. }

 \end{itemize}